pyOpenSci/software-peer-review/how-to/editor-description.md

-# pyOpenSci Software Review Editor Guide
+# pyOpenSci Software Review Editor

 Thank you for your time in serving as an editor for a pyOpenSci package!
 Below, you will find some information about the role that editors have in the